- Hours of Operation

 - Suggest a title

 The Donald G. Ivey Library contains over 25,000 volumes in circulating and reference collections in the social sciences and other fields.
 Special collections focus on New College programs in African Studies, Caribbean Studies, Disability Studies, Equity Studies, and Women and Gender Studies.
-Women and Gender Studies is also supported by an important collection of journals and the Gender Studies Database, available campuswide and internationally.
+Women and Gender Studies is also supported by an important inter-disciplinary collection of women and gender studies journals.

 The Ivey Library has comfortable study areas located on both the mezzanine and lower levels, including upholstered chairs for leisure reading and study carrels and tables.
 The library provides a bright open study space with large windows overlooking the inner quad.
 The Student Council provides current magazines and newspapers for a relaxing read between classes.